 As with any tool or framework, how useful a customer journey map is depends on whether it resonates with you and your colleagues.
 Here are a few tips for getting the most value from your map:

-- Make it yours – this guide and our template shows you what a customer journey map could look like, but there are no firm answers here.
-Create the layers that you think will be useful, and will inform the conversations and decisions that you want to have with your map.
+- Make it yours – this guide and our customer journey map template shows you what a customer journey map could look like, but there are no firm answers here.
+It informs the conversations and decisions that you want to have with your map.

-- Use it – customer journey maps are only useful if they are used on a regular basis.
-If you treat this as a once-and-done exercise then it will be of limited value to you.
-But if you are continually checking in on the customer journey map and using it to frame your thinking then it will be immensely valuable.
-A great way to do this if you’re in a physical office is to think about creating a physical map on the wall of the team space, so it’s always visible.
+- Use it routinely – if you’re in a physical office is to think about creating a physical map on the wall of the team space, so it’s always visible.
 If you’re working remotely, then consider using it to frame feature kick-offs and strategy updates.

 - Update continuously – for a customer journey map to be useful, it has to reflect the latest thinking of the team.
-Rather than spend a lot of time doing a big refresh every few months, get in the habit of continually editing and updating the map as you come up with new insights.
-This might mean blocking out a few minutes each week to add in quotes from user research, new bits of analysis or the results from features that have been released.
+Get in the habit of continually editing and updating the map as you come up with new insights.

 Want to go deeper on discovery?
 Check out our 6 week course: